Chavez ally raises specter of opposition violence

 Despite ongoing cancer treatment, Chavez is favored to extend his 13-year rule at the October 7 vote, with most opinion polls giving him an advantage of at least 10 percentage points over opposition candidate Henrique Capriles.

-Speculation is rife that Chavez’s coalition could fragment if his illness worsens, but his team insists it is not looking at a back-up plan.

-Government officials are repeatedly telling Venezuelans to beware of subterfuge by foes, though no concrete evidence has been given for this.
+With speculation rife that Chavez’s coalition could fragment if his illness worsens, government officials are repeatedly telling Venezuelans to beware of subterfuge by the opposition.

-Aristobulo Isturiz, vice-president of parliament who also runs Chavez’s campaign in the second most populous state, said in an interview late on Thursday the government was encouraged by surveys showing the president’s support rising steadily in recent months.
+Aristobulo Isturiz, vice-president of parliament who also runs Chavez’s campaign in the second most populous state, said in an interview on Thursday that the government was encouraged by surveys showing his support rising steadily in recent months.

 “(But) as that lead widens, the sectors in the opposition that favor conspiracy and destabilization will strengthen,” said Isturiz, a former Caracas mayor who served a long stint as Chavez’s education minister.